rojack96/treje/README.md

 A lightweight, idiomatic and extensible collection of data structures in Go.

-> Treje aims to provide clean implementations of common data structures not available in the Go standard library — starting with Set.
+> Treje aims to provide clean implementations of common data structures not available in the Go standard library — starting with Set & MapSet.

-## ✨ Features (Current)
+## Features (Current)

-✅ Set implementation (e.g. `Int8Set`, `Uint32Set` `StringSet`)
+✅ Set implementation
+✅ MapSet implementation
 ✅ Operations:
 - Manipulation: `Add`, `Remove`, `Discard`, `Pop`
 - Set operations: `Union`, `Intersection`, `Difference`, `SymmetricDifference`